Acro-polis/constitution/2-slack-policy.md

 ### 1.3.3 Interacting with and reacting on posts in Slack
 To keep interactions in Slack organized, structured and efficient we would like to propose these guidelines for interacting with shared items;
 1) We should aim to let our colleagues know that the shared item reached us.
-The most simple way to do this is by [reacting with an emoticon](https://get.slack.help/hc/en-us/articles/206870317-Emoji-reactions), a simple : thumbsup: 👍 emoticon is perfectly sufficient.
+The most simple way to do this is by [reacting with an emoticon](https://get.slack.help/hc/en-us/articles/206870317-Emoji-reactions), a simple `:thumbsup:` 👍 emoticon is perfectly sufficient.
 By doing so we can create a better understanding of who read what, which enables members to go into deeper conversation in meetings.
 2) To keep our discussion on a topic in one place, we should use [threads](https://get.slack.help/hc/en-us/articles/115000769927-Message-and-file-threads).